 + PRO: Plenty to see and do

-Denver is blessed with a lot of good weather, and its location means people are easily able to go out and explore the surrounding mountains.
+Denver is blessed with plenty of good weather, and its location means people can easily go out and explore the surrounding mountains.
 The city itself is also packed with parks and an active population that takes full advantage of them.
 The activities don't stop there, as there are plenty of attractions to enjoy on a beautiful day in Denver.
-Festivals and events also abound in the Mile High City, as locals go all out to celebrate everything from St Patricks Day to Cinco de Mayo.
+Festivals and events also abound in the Mile High City, as locals go all out to celebrate everything from St Patrick's Day to Cinco de Mayo.

 + PRO: Professional sports teams

-Denver is home to eight professional sports teams, and it has leagues for all four of America’s favourite sports right in the city.
+Denver is home to four professional sports teams.
 American football, basketball, hockey and baseball league games are hosted in Denver, and the city also has lacrosse and rugby teams and clubs.
-Sports lovers are sure to feel right at home in Denver and will certainly enjoy getting involved in the fanfare and support surrounding Denver’s major teams.
+Sports lovers are sure to feel right at home and will undoubtedly enjoy getting involved in the fanfare surrounding Denver's major teams.

 - CON: Everything closes early

 Denver has strict noise ordinances in place between 7am and 10pm.
-This means that after 10pm, no noise can be made that will disturb members of the public, including music and loud conversations.
+This means that after 10pm, no disturbing noise can be made, including music and loud conversations.
 While some neighbourhoods have extended this to 11pm or midnight on weekends, these laws result in restaurants and bars closing earlier than some people would like.